NNJR Driver’s Manual

 Most of the mistakes made by beginners on the track are a result of trying too hard.
 One common mistake is over-revving the engine.
 (Fortunately, most Porsches have good rev limiters).
 Beginners should minimize shifting and use a higher gear.
 This makes everything easier and smoother.
 For instance, Lime Rock can be driven entirely in either third or fourth gear in most modern Porsches.

 Another beginner mistake is too much focus on the mirrors, or too little.
 Some drivers are “worried” about the cars behind and become so distracted that it impacts their driving.
 Others may be so busy concentrating on the other aspects of driving that they forget to look at the mirrors at all.
 In either case, your Instructor will help.
+Learn to “scan” your mirrors; count them out to yourself, 1-2-3, and then focus forward.

 Many drivers make the mistake of following the car in front through a corner, rather than driving their line.
 This is an easy trap, even for more experienced drivers.
 Your focus needs to be on your line, whether the other car is on line, or not.